jayd-bit/Market-Regime-Modeling-and-Rates-Prediction-Analysis/README.md

 ---

 ## Contact
-For questions or suggestions, please contact [Your Name] at [Your Email].
+For questions or suggestions, please contact Jaydip Singh at jaydipsingh954@gmail.com

 ---